 To execute our growth plan, we must attract and retain highly qualified personnel.
 Competition for these personnel in the San Francisco Bay Area, where our headquarters are located, and in other locations where we operate, is intense, especially for experienced sales professionals and for engineers experienced in designing and developing cloud applications, security software and AI and ML solutions.
 In addition, the United States and other regions in which we operate have in the past and may again in the future experience acute workforce shortages for highly skilled workers, which in turn, can create hyper-competitive wage environments that may impact our ability to attract and retain employees.
 We have from time to time experienced, and we may continue to experience, difficulty in hiring and retaining employees with appropriate qualifications.
 For example, in recent years, recruiting, hiring and retaining employees with expertise in the cybersecurity industry has become increasingly difficult as the demand for cybersecurity professionals has increased as a result of the ongoing cybersecurity attacks on global corporations and governments.
+Recently, we have needed to hire and expect to hire key sales leaders for various markets.
 Many of the companies with which we compete for experienced personnel have greater resources than we have.
 In addition, job candidates and existing employees often consider the value of the equity awards they receive in connection with their employment.
 Volatility or lack of performance in our stock price may also affect our ability to attract and retain our key employees.
 Also, certain of our key employees have become, or will soon become, vested in a substantial amount of equity awards, which may give them a substantial amount of personal wealth.
 This may make it more difficult for us to retain and motivate these employees, and this wealth could affect their decision about whether or not they continue to work for us.
-If we fail to successfully attract, integrate or retain qualified personnel to fulfill our current or future needs, or if we need to materially increase the va
+If we fail to successfully attract, integrate or retain qualified personnel to fulfill our current or future needs, or if we need to materially increase the value of the compensation packages necessary to attract and retain these employees, our business, operating results and financial condition could be materially and adversely affected.